-- No incidents of stroke / mini stroke or death were seen over the 52 week study period. - Less than 0.5 per cent of patients may have an eye infection (Endophthalmitis), leading to complete loss of vision (blindness). - Raised intra-ocular pressure in in the eye. - There is a one per cent risk of a heart attack. - Very rarely, the injection needle can touch the lens, producing an opacity (cataract), or touch the retina, producing a retinal tear / detachment.
+- No incidents of stroke / mini stroke or death were seen over the 52 week study period. - Less than 0.5 per cent of patients may have a blinding eye infection (endophthalmitis) or raised pressure in the eye. - There is a one per cent risk of a heart attack. - Very rarely, the injection needle can touch the lens, producing an opacity (cataract), or touch the retina, producing a retinal tear / detachment.